-This section describes the affected environment within the study area (Section 3.2) and discusses the probable impacts on terrestrial, aquatic, and wetland wildlife species, plant species, and habitats from the utility-scale solar energy facilities analyzed in the PEIS (Sections 3.4 to 3.7) and the No Action Alternative (Section 3.8).
-This section also evaluates actions that could avoid or reduce the identified impacts, along with potential unavoidable significant adverse impacts.
-Potentially required permits are addressed in Section 3.3.
+This section describes the affected environment within the study area and discusses the probable impacts on terrestrial, aquatic, and wetland wildlife species, plant species, and habitats from the utility-scale solar energy facilities analyzed in the PEIS and the No Action Alternative.
+This section also evaluates measures to avoid, reduce, and mitigate impacts, along with potential unavoidable significant adverse impacts.
+Potentially required permits are also addressed.